 Beautiful Famous Poems About Death

-The best poems for funerals are those that beautifully capture the emotions surrounding a death.
-These poems become famous because they do not make death sound scary or depressing, but add beauty to the circumstance.
+Some of the best poems for funerals are those that beautifully capture the emotions surrounding the passing of someone dear.
+Over the years, these poems have become famous because they do not make death sound scary or depressing, but instead, they add beauty and peace to even the most unfortunate of circumstances.

 Do Not Stand at My Grave and Weep

-Mary Frye's moving poem about finding comfort in grief even if you can't visit a grave marker.
+Mary Frye's moving poem is about finding comfort in grief, even if you can't visit a grave marker.
 Frye explores the many ways loved ones live on in the world around you.
 The poem opens with, "Do not stand at my grave and weep/I am not there; I do not sleep" before launching into beautiful imagery about where you could find your loved one in your world.
+It offers words of comfort and hope that while the deceased is deeply missed, their spirit lives on in all that surrounds us.

 Life Is Fine